-On the Mary Evans Picture Library’s Poems and Pictures blog today – my Mirror poem!
-You can find it, with its gorgeous, accompanying photograph from the Mary Evans archives, here.
+On the Mary Evans Picture Library’s Poems and Pictures blog today – my ‘Mirror’ poem with its gorgeous, accompanying photograph:

 The Mary Evans Picture Library is a wonderful archive of images, tucked away in a beautiful Arts and Crafts building in south east London.
 Every Thursday, the Poems and Pictures blog, curated by Gill Stoker, publishes a poem, old or mint new, accompanied by something from the archive.
 It’s absolutely gorgeous and an ideal oasis of calm for these uncertain times.

 I’ve just had a chat with Jo at the Umbrella cafe and, sad news, we’ve decided that our Word of Mouth events in #Whitstable will go on hold until it’s wise to do this kind of thing again.
 I’ve let the writers know and we’re all together about the wisdom of this.
 I hope very much that when the time is right, we’ll start again as scheduled, beginning with our Raining Men event, then a celebration of artist-poets.
 Perhaps we could bring back our cancelled International Women’s Day event too.

 Meanwhile it’s the perfect time to stockpile some poetry.

 One reason I do my free writing groups is that I just love being among writers, chatting about writing and having a good old scribble/type.
 On Monday the Rose Lane Writers met, about eight of us, in the café of Canterbury’s Waterstones for our monthly writing get together.

 People often come to writing groups because they’ve stalled or can’t get started with what they want to write.
 In June 2018 I discussed this with my Churchill Writers and wrote When the writing flow stops – 12 tips to keep writing.
 The Rose Lane chat on Monday went slightly differently.